 Adderall, a central nervous system stimulant, is created from a combination of dextroamphetamine and amphetamine.
-According to the U.S. National Library of Medicine, Adderall is prescribed to treat attention-deficit/hyperactivity disorder (ADHD), which causes trouble with focusing and sitting still; and narcolepsy, a sleep condition causing sudden “sleep attacks.”
+The drug is prescribed to treat attention-deficit/hyperactivity disorder (ADHD), which causes trouble with focusing and sitting still, and narcolepsy, a sleep condition causing sudden “sleep attacks.”

 Before prescribing Adderall, a medical professional will discuss important precautions with you to make sure it’s a safe option.
 For example, you may be asked what medications you’re currently taking, if you have any allergies, if you have any other health conditions, or if you’re pregnant or plan to become pregnant.

-Repeated misuse can lead to dependence (needing more of the drug to get the desired effects), which can sometimes lead to an addiction and other health problems.
+Repeated misuse can lead to dependence (needing more of the drug to get the desired effects), which can sometimes lead to addiction and other health problems.
 The dangers of Adderall for weight loss are not worth the potential risks and consequences.
 It’s important to seek help and find healthier alternatives for achieving weight loss goals.

 - Struggling to stop consuming the drug despite wanting to